 Dian Fossey’s Early Days

 Dian Fossey was born in San Francisco, Calif., in 1932.
-Her parents divorced when she was young, so Dian grew up with her mother and stepfather.
-By all accounts, she was an excellent student and was extremely interested in animals from a very young age.
+She was extremely interested in animals from a very young age.
 At age 6, she began horseback riding lessons and in high school earned a letter on the riding team.

 Following graduation, Dian interned at various hospitals in California, working with tuberculosis patients.
-After less than a year she moved to Louisville, Ky., where she was hired as director of the occupational therapy department at Kosair Crippled Children Hospital.
-She enjoyed working with the people of Kentucky and lived outside the city limits in a cottage on a farm where the owners encouraged her to help work with the animals.
+She then moved to Louisville, Ky., serving as director of the occupational therapy department at Kosair Crippled Children Hospital.
+While in Kentucky she lived on a farm where the owners encouraged her to help work with the animals.

 Dian Fossey Tours Africa (1963)

-It took Dian Fossey’s entire life savings, in addition a bank loan, to make her dream a reality.
-In September 1963, she arrived in Kenya.
-Her trip included visits to Kenya, Tanzania (then Tanganyika), Congo (then Zaire), and Zimbabwe (then Rhodesia).
+It took Dian Fossey’s entire life savings, in addition to the bank loan, to make her first trip to Africa a reality.
+This trip included visits to Kenya, Tanzania (then Tanganyika), Congo (then Zaire), and Zimbabwe (then Rhodesia).
 John Alexander, a British hunter, served as her guide.
 The route he planned included Tsavo, Africa’s largest national park; the saline lake of Manyara, famous for attracting giant flocks of flamingos; and the Ngorongoro Crater, well-known for its abundant wildlife.

 The final two sites on her tour were Olduvai Gorge in Tanzania — the archaeological site of Louis and Mary Leakey — and Mt.
 Mikeno in Congo, where in 1959 American zoologist Dr. George Schaller carried out a pioneering study of the mountain gorilla.
 Schaller was the first person to conduct a reliable field study of the mountain gorillas, and his efforts paved the way for the research that would become Dian Fossey’s life work.